When CBSA Shows Up at Your Door: The Serious Side of Prohibited Imports and Importer Enforcement

 Where Classification Risk Becomes Compliance Risk

 HS classification errors are routine.
 Everyone’s had a 9403 vs 9401 argument with CBSA, or a D-memo interpretation that shifts a tariff treatment line mid-year.
 That’s administrative noise.
-You file a B3 correction or adjustment request, maybe eat a late accounting penalty, and move on.
+You file a CAD correction or adjustment request, maybe eat a late accounting penalty, and move on.

 But when the classification error involves goods subject to import controls—CITES permits, ISED approvals, Health Canada device licensing, firearms licensing under the Firearms Act—the stakes flip.
 A stun gun isn’t just tariff classification 9304 or 9306.
 It’s a prohibited device under the Criminal Code.
 Importing one without the right permits isn’t a paperwork error.
 It’s a criminal offence, and CBSA has the authority to investigate and lay charges directly.

 Commercial importers hit this edge more often than they realize.
 Bring in industrial laser equipment without the ISED radiation permit?
 That’s a prohibited importation.
 Import dual-use goods on the Export Control List without a General Import Permit or specific permit?
 Same problem.
-The moment your goods cross from “needs a permit” to “prohibited without permit,” you’re not in B3 correction territory anymore.
+The moment your goods cross from “needs a permit” to “prohibited without permit,” you’re not in CAD correction territory anymore.
 You’re in seizure and potential prosecution territory.

 The real operational takeaway: if your HS classification work flags a good as controlled, don’t treat the permit requirement as optional or something to “sort out at the border.”
 CBSA won’t.
 They’ll seize, and depending on the commodity and your history, they’ll investigate.